sarcophagus-org/quickstart-archaeologist/README.md

 2. Jump into the container with: `docker compose exec -it archaeologist sh`
 3. Run `cli help` for available commands, or `cli help <command>` for help with a given command.

+For each CLI command, you may choose to omit the `--network <network>` flag if your node is running on just one network.

+If running on more than one network, you will need to specify the network you would like to run the CLI command on.

 #### Examples

 You will need to jump into the container to run these commands: `docker compose exec -it archaeologist sh`